Estimated reading time: 4 minutes

 I’ve read many finance books, although my favourites are ‘The Wealthy Barber and The Wealthy Barber Returns” by David Chilton.

-There are Canadian websites offering deals, couponing, finance, etc., but I wanted to share our budget so others could be inspired, challenged, and save money.
+There are Canadian deal and coupon websites with finance tips, but I wanted to share our budget journey to inspire, challenge, and help others save money.

-Our Canadian Budgeting journey needed to be as strict as a lifestyle change.
+Our Canadian Budgeting journey needed to be as strict as a lifestyle change but with room to include fun.

 Budgeting takes time and effort, but in the end, you reap the rewards of the hard-earned goals you achieve.

 So, month by month, we plugged away all the details of our finances right down to the Tim Horton’s coffee.
-(Yes, we were that nit-picky, it all counts)
+(Yes, we were that nit-picky from the start as it all counts)

 It’s no surprise to say we were in awe after the first few months of how much money we were spending.

-Although we had an emergency fund, RRSPs, TFSA, etc., we were spending far too much on the variables.
+Although we had an emergency fund, RRSPs, TFSA, etc., we spent far too much on the variables.
 Well, that all changed.

-Looking back, I will post some of the past years’ details for your reading pleasure so you can see how changes were made.
+Looking back, I will post some of the details from past years for your reading pleasure so you can see how changes were made.

-I will also post a month-to-month budget of our daily living and updates on our net worth.
+I will also post a month-to-month budget for our daily living and unexpected expenses.

 In keeping with our privacy, we are not disclosing names but hope you benefit from a middle-class family and our journey.